Rares-001/LinguaVerse/README.md

 To ensure the functionality of the application, a valid database is essential.
 LinguaVerse utilizes PostgreSQL for its database management.
 Please follow the detailed instructions below to set up the required database:

 Install pgAdmin:
-- Download and install the specified version of pgAdmin from the following link: pgAdmin 4 v7.8 for Windows.
+- Download and install the specified version of pgAdmin from the following link: https://www.postgresql.org/ftp/pgadmin/pgadmin4/v7.8/windows/ .

 Create a New Database:
 - Open pgAdmin and create a new database.
 The process involves accessing the "Create Database" option as shown in the screenshot below: